 Homemade Ice Cream Cookie Sandwiches

 When I was a kid, ice cream sandwiches were all about those rectangular chocolate cake/wafer bars with vanilla ice cream in the middle.
 To be honest, in my kid brain, they were just okay.
-I didn’t reach the level of absolute disgust with them as I did with strawberry ice cream, but I never begged for them.
 Now, that being said, I would absolutely eat one each and every time it was put in front of me.
 I was a kid after all.
 When it came to chocolate and ice cream, “no” certainly was not in my vocabulary.

 Thick and Chewy Chocolate Chip Cookies (used here)

 Classic Vanilla Bean (used here)

 The method here is pretty simple.
 Bake the cookies and then scoop some ice cream onto the bottom of one cookie, top it with another, smoosh a little, and then roll in whatever kid of sprinkles/chocolate chips/nuts you want.

 And if you love ice cream sandwiches, check out the ice cream sandwich cake that just screams summer!

 Two years ago: Strawberry Mirror Cake